serverless-components/graphql/README.md

 cd graphql-starter
 ```

 This will also run `npm install` for you, and create an empty `.env` file.
-Open that `.env` file and can add in your AWS credentials
+Open that `.env` file and add your AWS credentials

 ```
 # .env